The Value Crisis

 The symptoms that appear—and what they actually signal:

-Leadership addresses each symptom independently through targeted interventions—new engagement programs, customer experience initiatives, innovation labs, strategic planning retreats, efficiency drives.
-Yet the problems persist or recur because the interventions operate within the displaced framework itself.
+Leadership addresses each symptom independently through targeted interventions—engagement programs, customer experience initiatives, innovation labs, strategic planning retreats.
+Yet the problems persist because the interventions operate within the displaced framework itself.
 Process optimization makes the wrong activities more efficient.
 Strategic planning reorganizes resources around functional areas that by themselves do not create value.
-Each initiative confirms the organization’s belief that value is created through better management of internal mechanics, when the truth is precisely opposite.

 Organizations cannot escape dysfunction through conventional improvement efforts because those efforts themselves operate within the displaced framework.